What is CertLink?

 A psychometrically validated passing score will be determined each year.
 The percentage correct required to pass will typically be 50-60%, but will vary depending on the difficulty of the questions.

 What happens if I don’t achieve a passing score?

-If you don’t achieve a passing score at the end of the third year of your participation, you will receive a warning and be given the option of taking the MOC examination.
-You may continue to participate in CertLink, but if you still do not achieve a passing score by the fourth year of participation, will need to pass the MOC examination before your certificate expires in order to re-certify.
+If you don’t achieve a passing score at the end of the fourth year of your participation, you will receive a warning and be given the option of taking the MOC examination.
+You may continue to participate in CertLink, but if you still do not achieve a passing score by the fifth year of participation, will need to pass the MOC examination before your certificate expires in order to re-certify.

 Does the system allow for special accommodations?

 CertLink can accommodate special needs as currently provided by the MOC examination (for example, extra time for those who qualify).
 You must submit the same documentation required for the MOC examination in order to receive appropriate accommodation for special needs.